Saunders College of Business

 Faculty-Led Programs

 RIT offers faculty-led study abroad programs designed, developed, and led by RIT faculty.
-The travel portion of these programs are usually shorter in length (between one to five weeks), taking place over summer, winter break, or spring break.
+The travel portion of these programs is usually shorter in length (between one to five weeks), taking place over summer, winter break, or spring break.
+Most faculty-led programs are open to students of all majors, and students may be able to use credits towards free electives, perspectives, gen ed electives or towards certain minors/immersions.

-These faculty-led programs are a good fit for Saunders majors:
+These faculty-led programs may be of interest to Saunders majors:

 Saunders undergraduate scholarship